jdgiles26/gbox/README.md

 3. Browser
    - Open any url, return content in multi-modal
    - Download from any url [under-development]
-   - Operate browser by instructions [under-development]
+   - Operate browser by instructions
    - Human take over [under-development]
 4. HTTP Server
    - Start http service on any folder on demand [under-development]